krebisz/DataAnalyser/documents/Project Overview.md

 - structurally similar data representing different semantics
 - loss of auditability
 - long-term semantic drift

+These risks were deemed incompatible with the project’s trust objectives.

+---

 ### 4.3 Transition to Canonical Metric Semantics